lowrank/lowrank.github.io/_posts/2019-06-13-inverse-problem-on-point-source.md

 $$
 P(x,y,z) = e^{i2\pi k z}\prod_{j=1}^S (x+iy - (x_j + iy_j))
 $$
-Such polynomial is a solution to the Helmholtz equation, the adjoint solution method can easily transfer the Dirichlet to Neumann data to the boundary integral.
-Partial data case is much more complicated if one wants to deal with the algebraic approach, however the uniqueness is much easier without noises.
+Such polynomial is a solution to the Helmholtz equation, the adjoint solution method can easily transfer the Cauchy data to the boundary integral.
+The uniqueness is from the unique continuation by covering the point sources (poles) with small disks.
+Partial data can still work, but the numerical reconstruction would be much more difficult.